payam5150/MOD4/README.md

 <b>Recommender systems form the very foundation of these technologies.</b>

-<b>Google:</b> Search results

-They are why Google is the most successful technology company today.
+<b>Google:</b> Search results: They are why Google is the most successful technology company today.

 <b>YouTube:</b> Video dashboard